crownengine/crown/docs/level_editor/level_editor.rst

 Editor overview
 ===============

+The Level Editor is the first editor you see when you start Crown and the primary workspace for most project tasks.
+You use it to create and edit levels, browse project files, and access specialized editors and tools.
+It can also launch your game, hot-reload resources, and communicate with the running game through the Console.

 Opening a :ref:`project` starts resource compilation automatically.
 After Crown finishes compiling the resources, it launches the Level Editor, which should look similar to the following image: